Torsion-Driven Nonlinearity in Spinless Quantum Mechanics: Extended stochastic variational method

 Here, ${\Gamma^{i}}_{k j}$ and $g^{k j} $ are evaluated at $\widetilde{q}(t)$ and thus are stochastic quantities themselves.
 We cannot however calculate $\uD_- \widetilde{q}(t)$ from the forward SDE (\ref{eqn:fSDE}) since $\ud \widetilde{B}^{\hat{a}}_+(t)$ is defined only for $\ud t >0$.
 We need to introduce an equivalent equation that evolves backward in time.

 Introducing another vector field $u_-(q,t)$, this backward SDE is defined by

-where $\ud t < 0$ and $\ud \widetilde{B}^{\hat{a}}_- (t)$ denotes the inclination of an additional Wiener process, characterized by
+where $\ud t < 0$, and $\ud \widetilde{B}^{\hat{a}}_- (t)$ denotes the inclination of an additional Wiener process, characterized by

 The absolute value appearing in the second correlation is due to $\ud t<0$.
-Again, $u^{i}_-(q,t)$ is determined using the stochastic variation.
-Since the backward SDE describes the time-reversed process of the forward SDE, the vector field $u^{i}_-(q,t)$ is related to $u^{i}_+(q,t)$.
-To find this relation, we calculate the FP equation using the backward SDE:
+Using the backward SDE, we re-derive the FP equation.
+Since the backward SDE describes the time-reversed process of the forward SDE, the FP equations must be equivalent, which leads to the following consistency condition \cite{Matos20}: